BACCHUS 2020 CHAPTERS 1-3

 “I’m not familiar with this place,” he said.
 “Can you guide me?”

 Bacchus clenched his fists.
+“Do you want me to kill them?”
+It would be so easy.
 He knew what they’d intended to do, even before he’d taken their blood and confirmed it.

 The men whimpered in response.

 The instinct to kill was tempting.
 This wasn’t the first woman to suffer at the hands of these men.
 Others had not been as fortunate.
 Bacchus could have easily killed them, but he wasn’t here to battle a weak enemy, however deserving of death.

 “Anna Martinez,” Bacchus repeated.
 “Come.”
 He held out his hand to help the woman to the transport.
 It was either that or put the men down for good.

 She took his hand and rose to her feet, then quickly released him and wobbled out of reach.
 When Bacchus tried to stabilize her, she flinched and backed away.
 He understood.
 Her fear was justifiable.
 He wouldn’t touch her again unless he had to.
 Bacchus kept a close eye on her as she staggered to the vehicle.

 When they reached Buzz’s transport, Bacchus opened the car door and backed away as he waited for her to step inside.
 “I’ll be right back,” he said.
 Watching her struggle reignited his fury.